Six prestigious journals focused on key legal topics.

 Boston University Law Review

 Established in 1921, the Law Review provides analysis and commentary on all areas of the law.
-It is published five times a year, containing articles contributed by law professors and practicing attorneys from all over the world, along with notes written by student members.
+It is published six times a year (September, October, December, January, March, and May), containing articles contributed by law professors and practicing attorneys from all over the world, along with notes written by student members.
 The wide cross section of topics published gives students broad exposure to issues of concern to the legal community.
 View past issues.

 American Journal of Law & Medicine